TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/8-Back-in-the-controller.rst

    }

 This approach offers no performance gain (rather a negligible disadvantage), but we avoid duplicate code.

-In addition to the method ``initializeAction()``, that is worked off before the call of _each_ action, Extbase calls, if available, the method ``initializeIndexAction()``.
-The string *IndexAction* needs to be replaced by the name of those action, in before that method should be called.
-In short:
-You can create an own method for initialization of each action.
+Like ``initializeAction()`` is run before any action you can write functions which are only run befor a specific action.
+Let's say you need to run code before the ``indexAction()``.
+Put this code in a function called ``initializeIndexAction()``.
+Remember to keep the CamelCase-style for the name.

 The second step is the combination of the rows to query the repository and to bind the variable name to a row.
 Finally you waive to explicit call the method